bentran808/RecipesApp/README.md

 # React Native practice two
 ## Overview
-* This document provides the plan for implementing an application about recipes with features that see the recipes, see the categories, see the ingredients, see the ingredient details, search for recipes and categories.
+* This document provides the plan for implementing an application about recipes with features that see the recipes, see the categories, see the ingredients, see the ingredient details, search for recipes and categories, add/remove recipes to cart, add/edit/remove address, see ordered invoices.

 ## Timeline
 * 5 working days (April 5th 2022 - April 12th 2022)